Lakpura

 The Story

-Legend states that the King Vickramabahu III’s consort; Henakanda Biso Bandara woke from a strange dream in which the god appeared and asked to build a temple for him.
-On finding that a drummer Rangama had the same dream, they considered it a portent and built a temple together.
-The original temple was supposed to have been a three story building that unfortunately did not survive the ravages of time.
+Legend states that King Vickramabahu III’s consort, Henakanda Biso Bandara, woke from a strange dream in which the god appeared and asked to build a temple for him.
+On finding that a drummer, Rangama, had the same dream, they considered it a portent and built a temple together.
+The original temple was supposed to have been a three-story building that unfortunately did not survive the ravages of time.

 The Structure

 The temple consists of three main areas.
-The first is the Sanctum of Garagha which is the inner sanctum where the statues of the god is located.
-Next is the Dance Hall or Digge which is representative of the king’s consort Henakanda Bandara, and where dancing events were held in the times of the kings.
+The first is the Sanctum of Garagha, which is the inner sanctum where the statues of the god are located.
+Next is the Dance Hall or Digge, which is representative of the king’s consort Henakanda Bandara, and where dancing events were held in the times of the kings.
 The final section is the Drummers’ Hall, representing the drummer Rangama and where musical events were once held.

 The Woodcraft

-Except the Sanctum the rest of the temple is made almost entirely of wood.
-From carved wooden pillars in the Halls which have open sides to the beautifully crafted roof, the entire are is covered in carvings.
-The bases of the pillars are octagonal in shape while their tops end in the shapes of a four leaves stacked in a square.
+Except for the Sanctum, the rest of the temple is made almost entirely of wood.
+From carved wooden pillars in the Halls with open sides to the beautifully crafted roof, the entire area is covered in carvings.
+The bases of the pillars are octagonal in shape, while their tops end in the shapes of four leaves stacked in a square.
 The pillars have various images carved into the sides of the bases.
-In addition carvings adorn the beams, rafters and doorframes.
+In addition, carvings adorn the beams, rafters, and doorframes.

-Notable carvings among these masterpieces were those of the entwined swans, double headed eagles, entwined rope designs, breast-feeding image, a soldier fighting on horseback, female dancers, wrestlers, women emanating from a vein, bird-human hybrid, elephant-bull hybrid, elephant-lion hybrid and etc. The carvings of the entire temple include 125 series of decorations, 256 liyawela type designs, and 64 lotus designs, 30 decorative patterns and roof designs, ending up in 514 unique designs.
+Notable carvings among these masterpieces include those of entwined swans, double-headed eagles, entwined rope designs, a breast-feeding image, a soldier fighting on horseback, female dancers, wrestlers, women emanating from a vein, bird-human hybrids, elephant-bull hybrids, elephant-lion hybrids, and more.
+The carvings of the entire temple include 125 series of decorations, 256 liyawela type designs, 64 lotus designs, 30 decorative patterns, and roof designs, resulting in 514 unique designs.

 Related Ruins

-About an eigth of a mile away from the temple there lays some ruins with a group of stone pillars.
+About an eighth of a mile away from the temple, there lie some ruins with a group of stone pillars.
 The carvings on the pillars are identical to those of the Embekke temple.
-It is said that once a wooden roof rested on these pillars but now they have fallen into ruin.
+It is said that once a wooden roof rested on these pillars, but now they have fallen into ruin.